abenevaut/vagrant-cppcms/README.md

 ### Apache2

 On the vagrant vm, a web server is installed.
-You can access it via 127.0.0.1:8080 An "Hello World" cppcms website is available, and you need to run it to show something!
+You can access it via 127.0.0.1:8080 An "Hello World" cppcms website is available - note that you have to run it to show something!

 	$> vagrant ssh
 	$> cd www